4 August 2026, 14:21

 Hobby hunting influences the evolution of brown bears

-Learn more: Dossier: The Brown Bear in Switzerland and 20 Years of Bears in Switzerland
+More on this: Dossier: The brown bear in Switzerland and 20 years of bears in Switzerland

 Wolves